Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Benchmark problems and implementation details

 \subsection{Implementation details}

 All benchmark problems and considered optimizers are implemented on top of the library PyTorch~\cite{paszke2019pytorch}.
 The code used for generating the numerical results is part of the open-source library~\texttt{DistTraiNN}~\cite{distrainngit}.
-The description of DNN architectures is summarized in \cref{tab:pinn_architectures} and \cref{tab:don_architecture} for PINNs and DONs, respectively.
+The description of DNN architectures is summarized in~\Cref{tab:pinn_architectures} and~\Cref{tab:don_architecture} for PINNs and DONs, respectively.
 All networks are initialized using Xavier initialization strategy~\cite{glorot2010understanding}.
 For PINNs, the boundary conditions are imposed by employing the length factor function $\ell$ given as $\ell(x_1, x_2) = x_1(1-x_1)x_2(1-x_2)$ and $\ell(t,x) = t(x+1)(x-1)$ for DA problem and Burg/AC problems, respectively.
-Moreover, we employ an adaptive activation function~\cite{jagtap2020adaptive} and a skip-connection~\cite{he2016deep}.
+Moreover, we employ an adaptive activation function~\cite{jagtap2020adaptive} and a skip-connection~\cite{he2016deep} to prevent gradient vanishing during training and improve the inference performance of the neural network.

-As a baseline, we employ the LBFGS optimizer and single-level layer-wise preconditioned LBFGS (SL-BFGS).
-The proposed two-level preconditioner is also tested by preconditioning the LBFGS method, giving rise to the TL-BFGS optimizer.
+As a baseline, we employ the LBFGS optimizer and single-level layer-wise preconditioned LBFGS (SL-LBFGS).
+The proposed two-level preconditioner is also tested by preconditioning the LBFGS method, giving rise to the TL-LBFGS optimizer.
 All LBFGS variants utilize the limited-memory implementation with the memory size $m=3$.
 Moreover, we utilize momentum with parameter $0.9$ and the cubic backtracking line-search with strong Wolfe conditions~\cite[Algorithm A6.3.1, pages 325-327]{dennis1996numerical} to obtain all step-sizes.
-For the SL/TL-LBFGS optimizers, the global and local optimization problems outlined in~\cref{alg:tlspqn}, are also solved using the LBFGS, which is restarted at every epoch.
+For the SL/TL-LBFGS optimizers, the global and local optimization problems outlined in~\Cref{alg:tlspqn}, are also solved using the LBFGS, which is restarted at every epoch.